Redcliffe-Maud Report: Aftermath

 In the actual 1974 re-organisation, the three metropolitan areas became metropolitan counties, though their area was greatly reduced.
 A further three were added, covering the Leeds/Bradford area (West Yorkshire), the Sheffield/Rotherham area (South Yorkshire) and the Tyneside area (Tyne and Wear).
 The concept of authorities based around Bristol (Avon), and Teesside (Cleveland) was also retained.
 In most areas though, the 1974 system was far more conservative and retained more traditional boundaries.

-The situation of wholly two-tier government did not last.
-The county councils for the metropolitan counties were abolished in 1986 by Margaret Thatcher's government, making the metropolitan boroughs effectively into unitary authorities.
-A further set of reforms in the 1990s led to the re-establishment of many old county boroughs as unitary authorities, along with other areas.

 In 2004 the Government put forward a proposal to introduce directly-elected regional assemblies in the three regions of Northern England, should referendums produce a 'yes' vote (in the event the first region voted 'no' overwhelmingly, and the other referendums were abandoned).
 The regional boundaries proposed were very similar to the three northern Redcliffe-Maud provinces.
 Associated with this reform would have been a move to wholly unitary local government in the affected regions.
 In the area of Cumbria and Lancashire, the proposals bore a striking resemblance to the ones in the Report.

+The situation of wholly two-tier government did not last.
+The county councils for the metropolitan counties were abolished in 1986 by Margaret Thatcher's government, making the metropolitan boroughs effectively into unitary authorities.
+Reforms in 1995–1998, 2009, and 2019–2023 created additional unitary authorities from some parts of the non-metropolitan counties.

+The remaining two-tier authorities are due to be replaced by unitary authorities in 2027 and 2028.